qbancoffee/Infinite-Adaptive-Mario/README.md

 ```

 Use the arrow keys to move left and right.
 Hold the "c" button to run faster and press "v" to jump.

+Use Oracle's JRE to run IAM to have a nicer looking experience.
+For some reason there are weird issues
+when the level scrolls when run with OpenJDK.
+I don't know enough about how this works to fix that.

 ## Home page